GraphQL-python-archive/old-graphene-python.org/pages/blog/graphene-production-ready.md

 But that's not all... [we are working to increase it another 10-50x](https://github.com/graphql-python/graphene/issues/268#issuecomment-245507085)!
 (That's a total of **100x-1000x faster** of what it was!).

-We would de able to achieve this by adding an extra step after the query AST generation that will decide in build time (instead of runtime, as it is now) what are the type resolvers that the query have to use! (plus Cython, when possible)
+We would be able to achieve this by adding an extra step after the query AST generation that will decide in build time (instead of runtime, as it is now) what type resolvers the query have to use! (plus Cython, when possible)

 Don't be worried though, Graphene `1.0` it's super fast... we just want to be as fast as Protocol Buffers or CapN Proto!